-What do you do with kale and walnut pesto?
+What do you do with homemade pesto?

-Ok so here is a list of things I have done so far, and a couple of dishes I plan on trying out:
+Here is a list of things I have done so far, and a couple of dishes I plan on trying out:

 - Plop a big dollop on some salmon and veg, wrap it in foil and cook it up (for specifics, use this recipe but instead of the salsa verde, use an equal amount of kale and walnut pesto);

-- Add a dollop to some hummus, give it a stir and pop on some fresh bread or crackers
+- Add a dollop to some hummus, give it a stir and pop on some fresh bread or crackers;

-What would you do with kale and walnut pesto?
 I would love to hear of any yummy creations you come up with, so be sure to leave a comment here or tag me on instagram.

 - 2 cups torn kale stems removed

-- 1/4 cup chopped walnuts
+- ¼ cup chopped walnuts

-- 1/4 cup raw sunflower seeds
+- ¼ cup raw sunflower seeds

 - 1 clove garlic

-- 2 tbsp fresh lemon juice
+- 2 tablespoon fresh lemon juice

-- 1/2 cup parmesan cheese
+- ½ cup parmesan cheese

 - salt and pepper to taste

-- 3 tbsp olive oil
+- 3 tablespoon olive oil

-Pop everything except the olive oil into the food processor and pulse until blended, you will probably need to stop and scrap the sides down a couple of times
+- Pop everything except the olive oil into the food processor and pulse until blended, you will probably need to stop and scrap the sides down a couple of times

-Once the mixture starts coming together, slowly drizzle the olive oil in through the top until the pesto becomes almost creamy and reaches the desired consistency (see notes)
+- Once the mixture starts coming together, slowly drizzle the olive oil in through the top until the pesto becomes almost creamy and reaches the desired consistency (see notes)